Tahkare/Projet-AIC/starting_kit/README.md

 - The three files sample_*_submission.zip are sample submissions ready to go!

 - The file README.ipynb contains step-by-step instructions on how to create a sample submission for the Plankton challenge.
+It is in same folder as the README.md.

 At the prompt type:
 jupyter-notebook README.ipynb

+Then you can run the notebook cell by cell.

 - modify sample_code_submission to provide a better model